ToF-/Domain/README.md

 ## Program #2: responding to failure conditions

 We want to deal with failure conditions in a graceful way.
-Our program should not stop abruptly with a strange message like `no parse`, but instead not print a clear diagnostic, and possibly propose a way for the user to remedy the condition.
+Our program should not stop abruptly with a strange message like *"empty list"* or *"no parse"*, but instead print a clear diagnostic, and possibly propose a way for the user to remedy the problem.

 What parts of the program should change?
 Well, every part where the program calls a function that is not *total*.
-A function is said to be total if it returns a result for each possible value of its argument.
+A function is said to be total if it returns a value for each possible value of its argument.

-For example, `head` in the expression `content <- readFile (head args)` is not total and could halt the program, with an *"empty list"* message.
+The function `head`, used in the expression `content <- readFile (head args)` is not total and could halt the program with an *"empty list"* message.
+The function `read` is also partial: it will halt the program if the string its supposed to convert into a value is not correct.

 On the other hand, the function:
 ```haskell
 lookup :: Eq a => a -> [(a, b)] -> Maybe b
 ```
-for example *is* a total function, and will not interrupt the program.
+*is* an example of a total function.
+It will not interrupt the program for any of its argument possible value.

 ☞ *(`head` is used inside the function `summary` in the expression `transactionCategory . head`.
 Does it constitute a risk of halting the program in case we apply it on an empty list?
 Why?)*

 If a function is not total, one safe way to use it is to combine it with a data type that can represent failure.
-The `Either` type constructor is just designed for such representations, and we will us it.
+The `Either` type constructor is just designed for such representations, and we will use it.
 To make things a bit clearer, let's first define a type synonym for the `String` used as messages.
 ```haskell
 type Message = String
 ```

 Our most frequent concern will be about the file data format, so let's create a reader function that will manage faulty csv data in a graceful way:
 ```haskell
 readTransaction :: String -> Either Message Transaction